 Renée holds a M.A. in speech communication from UNC-Greensboro and a B.A. in communication arts and psychology from Catawba College in North Carolina.
 She moved to Bend, Oregon in 1996, where she sustained multiple, self-inflicted mountain biking injuries both on and off the trail before relocating to the “Big City” of San Francisco on her 40th birthday.
 After several months of repeated navigational mishaps involving bikes, trains, and automobiles, she adopted her current mantra: “I’m not lost; I’m just sneaking up on my destination.”

-Catherine Brozena has been serving the non-profit, public health, education, and environmental sectors as a communications professional for more than 15 years.
+Catherine J. Brozena has been serving the non-profit, public health, environmental, and education sectors as a communications professional for more than 15 years.
 As a creative, with both an undergraduate and graduate education in theology, religion, and cultural studies, Catherine brings a deep understanding and respect for how people’s spiritual and cultural orientations operate beneath the surface of our daily interactions and influence how we find meaning and communicate with one another.

-Catherine is the principal of ColorThisWorld Communications, a mission-driven communications effort dedicated to building a healthier, more just, and more vibrant world.
-Her work includes public relations, communications, and outreach support for Community Benefit at Kaiser Permanente, the Greater Good Science Center at U.C.
+Catherine is the founder and creative director for ColorThisWorld Communications, mission-driven, creative communications agency dedicated to building a healthier, more just, and more vibrant world.
+Her work includes public relations, communications, and outreach support for Community Health at Kaiser Permanente, the Greater Good Science Center at U.C.
 Berkeley, Health Care Without Harm, and numerous other social good efforts and organizations operating both nationally and internationally.

 Taylor Campbell has founded and built success as an entrepreneur with digital communication consulting practices in Los Angeles, CA and Washington, D.C.
 She has re-entered the consulting space after working for President Barack Obama at the White House.
 There, she served as the Director of Correspondence Systems Innovation.
 She brought a human-centered design perspective to government and public service, and lent her expertise in coding and technical product management to improve President Obama’s correspondence with public constituents.
 She managed the Obama Administration’s high-volume database cloud software, built web apps that improved internal operations, and examined data analytics to inform White House operational strategy.
 She guided senior leadership through the process of assessing business problems and regularly brainstormed tech resolutions.
 She co-led the White House CS4Gov Coding 101 courses, effectively training staff on understanding the world of code and motivating them to utilize technology and data projects in their work.
 In addition, she volunteered as hospitality staff for White House social events, and as planning director and brand designer for Black44, the affinity network for African-American appointees and alumni of the Obama Administration.